TurnbullCourses/cs345-project01-becky-chloe-mateo/README.md

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
 1. AbstractAccount: Chloe, Mateo, Becky
-2. SavingsAccount: Becky,
+2. SavingsAccount: Mateo, Becky
-3. CheckingAccount:
+3. CheckingAccount: Mateo, Chloe
-4. Customer: Becky,
+4. Customer: Becky, Chloe

 Diagrams:
 1. State: Chloe, Mateo, Becky